California genocide: Background

-Indigenous peoples
+American Indians

-Prior to Spanish arrival, California was home to an indigenous population thought to have been as high as 300,000.
+Prior to Spanish arrival, California was home to an American Indian population thought to have been as high as 300,000.
 The largest group were the Chumash people, with a population around 10,000.
 The region was highly diverse, with numerous distinct languages spoken.
 While there was great diversity in the area, archeological findings show little evidence of intertribal conflicts.

 The various tribal groups appear to have adapted to particular areas and territories.
 According to journalist Nathan Gilles, because of traditions practiced by the Native people of Northern California, they were able to "manage the threat of wildfires and cultivate traditional plants".
 For example, traditional use of fire by Californian and Pacific Northwest tribes, allowed them to "cultivate plants and fungi" that "adapted to regular burning.
 The list runs from fiber sources, such as bear-grass and willow, to foodstuffs, such as berries, mushrooms, and acorns from oak trees that once made up sprawling orchards".
+Many practices were used to manage the land without tremendous destruction in other ways including "tillage, pruning, seed broadcasting, transplanting, weeding, irrigation, and fertilizing".
+These groups worked to stimulate the growth and diversity of botanical resources across landscapes.
+Traditional practices allowed for the "extraordinarily successful management of natural resources available to Native Californian tribes".
 Because of traditional practices of Native Californian tribes, they were able to support habitats and climates that would then support an abundance of wildlife, including rabbits, deer, varieties of fish, fruit, roots, and acorns.
 The natives largely followed a hunter-gatherer lifestyle, moving around their area through the seasons as different types of food were available.

-The Native people of California, according to sociologist Kari Norgaard, were "hunting and fishing for their food, weaving baskets using traditional techniques" and "carrying out important ceremonies to keep the world intact".
-It was also recorded that the Indigenous people in California and across the continent had, and continue to, use "fire to enhance specific plant species, optimize hunting conditions, maintain open travel routes, and generally support the flourishing of the species upon which they depend, according to scholars like the United States Forest Service ecologist and Karuk descendent Frank Lake".
+The American Indian people of California, according to sociologist Kari Norgaard, were "hunting and fishing for their food, weaving baskets using traditional techniques" and "carrying out important ceremonies to keep the world intact".
+It was also recorded that the American Indian people in California and across the continent had used "fire to enhance specific plant species, optimize hunting conditions, maintain open travel routes, and generally support the flourishing of the species upon which they depend, according to scholars like the United States Forest Service ecologist and Karuk descendent Frank Lake".